Explore the Work

 For identity reorganisation at threshold moments

-This is selective, time-limited one-to-one work offered when identity has reached a genuine point of reorganisation.
+This is selective, time-limited one-to-one work for people whose identity has reached a genuine point of reorganisation.

 Best suited if: